apache/pulsar/site2/docs/functions-quickstart.md

 sidebar_label: Getting started
 ---

-This tutorial will walk you through running a {% popover standalone %} Pulsar {% popover cluster %} on your machine and then running your first Pulsar Functions using that cluster.
-The first function will run in local run mode (outside your Pulsar {% popover cluster %}), while the second will run in cluster mode (inside your cluster).
+This tutorial will walk you through running a [standalone](reference-teminology.md#standalone) Pulsar [cluster](reference-teminology.md#cluster) on your machine and then running your first Pulsar Functions using that cluster.
+The first function will run in local run mode (outside your Pulsar [cluster](reference-teminology.md#cluster)), while the second will run in cluster mode (inside your cluster).

 > In local run mode, your Pulsar Function will communicate with your Pulsar cluster but will run outside of the cluster.